image

 During your day you’ll learn about the geological formation of caves within the Peak District National Park and meet the family who own and care for the mine.

-You’ll then go prospecting for your very own piece of Blue John stone in the mines at Treak Cliff Cavern.
+You’ll then go prospecting for your very own piece of Blue John Stone in the mines at Treak Cliff Cavern.
 Expert craftspeople will guide you through polishing your selection and you can also choose additional pieces from the workshop to make into a window hanger and a piece of silver-mounted jewellery.

 Treak Cliff Cavern: Above Ground Scenery